 Train for Your Career at NYBG

 NYBG’s School for Horticulture and Landscape Design (SHLD) will equip you with the knowledge and skills you need to succeed professionally in Horticulture, Horticultural Therapy, and Landscape Design.
-SHLD is licensed by the New York State Department of Education, which certifies that the State recognizes our Certificate Programs as high quality and career-oriented.
+SHLD is licensed by the New York State Department of Education, which recognizes our Certificate Programs as high quality and career-oriented.

-Click on each discipline below to see our official enrollment form to see how much each program costs, the required courses, and a sample schedule.
-Keep in mind that the dates listed are just examples; you’ll craft a schedule that works for you.
+Click on each discipline below to see our enrollment form, which includes program fees, a list of the required courses, and a sample schedule.
+Keep in mind that the dates listed in the schedule are just examples; we will help you craft a schedule that works for you.
 Once you’re ready to embark on your professional training, complete your chosen discipline’s enrollment form and pay the one-time registration fee of $100 using the links below.

 Current Schedule of Classes

 Download the current schedule of the School for Horticulture and Landscape Design Classes